lanzoninicola/speech-to-order-backend/README.md

     ibmcloud login
     ```

-1. Target a Cloud Foundry organization and space.
+2. Target a Cloud Foundry organization and space.

     ```
     ibmcloud target --cf
     ```

-1. Edit the *manifest.yml* file.
+3. Edit the *manifest.yml* file.
 Change the **name** field to something unique.
 For example, `- name: my-app-name`.
-1. Deploy the application
+4. Deploy the application

     ```
     ibmcloud app push
     ```

-1. View the application online at the app URL, for example: https://my-app-name.mybluemix.net